-Aggravated Assault Defense Attorney in Phoenix, AZ
+Aggravated Assault Defense Attorney | Phoenix, AZ | Aaron Black

-What is Aggravated Assault?
+What Is Aggravated Assault?

-According to A.R.S. § 13-1204 (A),
+According to A.R.S. § 13-1203 (A)

 - Used a deadly or dangerous weapon to commit the assault

-- Attempted or gained control over a Police officer’s weapon or another weapon(s)
+- Attempted or gained control over a police officer’s weapon or other weapons

 - Committed a misdemeanor assault or simple assault while violating a restraining or protective order